 Vegan Gingerbread Hot Chocolate

-Cozy up with this Vegan Gingerbread Hot Chocolate that's rich, creamy, and spiced with warm gingerbread flavors.
+Cozy up with a mug of this vegan gingerbread hot chocolate that's rich, creamy, and perfectly spiced with warm gingerbread flavors.
 Ready in 10 minutes with just a few simple ingredients!

 Ingredients